danielepanozzo/gp/Assignment_2/README.md

 Required output of this section:

- * Screenshots of the grid points `x` colored according of being inside or outside the input cloud.
+ * Plot of the grid points `x` colored according of being inside or outside the input cloud.